 Grass Seed in a Dog’s Paw – Removal & Symptoms of Foxtails

 As a veterinarian, one thing I can be guaranteed to see this Spring and Summer is a grass seed in a dog paw and a fish hook snagged in the lip of a curious puppy.
 Why?
-Because there are plenty of grass seed and fish hooks around at this time of year, and that is what they are both designed to do.
-They go in one way and they don’t like combing back out.
+Because there are plenty of grass seeds and fish hooks around at this time of year, and that is what they are both designed to do.
+They go in one way and they don’t like coming back out.
 Yes, grass seeds are bad news for dogs.
 I once removed 12 grass seeds from the nose and ears of one dog!
 They are horrible things.

 One look at the structure of a grass seed, foxtail, or grass awn tells you why these are such a problem.
 Just like a fish hook they have a sharp pointy end to easily penetrate your dog’s skin.
 On the other end, splayed barbs that are perfect at getting caught up in the fur of a pet passing by.
 Once embedded, the barbs stop the grass seed from backing out the way it came in.